Women, Peace and Security: A Chance for Georgia’s and Ukraine’s Protracted Conflicts?

 Tbilisi-based IDP Women Association “Consent” works towards the achievement of a democratic and peaceful society with equal opportunities for IDPs, with a particular emphasis on women.
 It was established in 1996 by women from the IDP community.
 It supports the improvement of economic conditions, health and education of IDPs and other minority groups with the special emphasis on women and youth.
 Since 2010, the Association, in partnership with CARE International in the Caucasus and four other NGOs from five regions of Georgia (including the two breakaway regions), has implemented the project “Strengthening Women’s Participation in Peacebuilding in the South Caucasus”.

-Miriam Mona Müller (project lead, Polis180): Miriam works for UN Women National Committee Germany and is specialized in inter-governmental processes of the Women, Peace and Security Agenda within the EU and the UN.
-In addition to that, she works on economic power dynamics during armed conflicts and their connection to gender-based violence during armed conflicts as well as on disarmament processes.
+Miriam Mona Müller (project lead, Polis180) works for UN Women National Committee Germany and is specialized in inter-governmental processes of the Women, Peace and Security Agenda within the EU and the UN.
+In particular, she works on gender-based violence during armed conflicts as well as on disarmament processes.
 In 2018 she was a participant of the #womenps project’s second round and has contributed to the project’s report.